balena-os/jetson-flash/README.md

 ## IMPORTANT
 - The Jetson Orin NX cannot be flashed trough Jetson-Flash, instead a separate container image is used as detaled below in the [Orin NX Flashing](#orin-nx-flashing) section.
-The same applies for the Orin Nano Devkit NVME and associated device-types.
+  The same applies for the Orin Nano Devkit NVME, Seeed reComputer J3010 and J4012 as well as for the AGX Orin 64GB Devkit
 - For the latest Jetson Orin and Seeed reComputer production images older than balenaOS v6.0 downloaded from balena-cloud, please use [v0.5.72](https://github.com/balena-os/jetson-flash/commit/fc1904907391f4bb1a8599a477910bcaea932e5e) for provisioning.
 - Production OS images for Jetson Orin and Seeed reComputer devices on versions lower than balenaOS v6.0 are based on L4T 35.5.0 - Jetpack 5.
 OS versions newer than v6.0 as well as draft releases starting with v5.3.23 are based on L4T 36.3 and should be flashed using this repository at [v0.5.73](https://github.com/balena-os/jetson-flash) or newer.

 ## About
 Jetson Flash will extract the balenaOS image from a downloaded provisioned image (such as from balenaCloud) and then flashes that image to a Jetson board connected to a host PC via USB.